 Why are Building Permits Needed?

 Building permits are necessary to ensure that building code requirements, zoning requirements, fire and structural safety standards, and other building standards are met, primarily for health, safety, and energy conservation reasons.
-Zoning requirements are contained in the municipal by-laws and the building standards are contained in the Ontario Building Code.
+Zoning requirements are contained in the the Town's Zoning By-laws and the building standards are contained in the Ontario Building Code.
 This code is a Provincial regulation administered by the Building and Development Branch of the Ministry of Municipal Affairs and Housing.
 Under the Building Code Act, local governments are given authority for the enforcement of the Ontario Building Code within their municipalities.
 It is the homeowner's responsibility to ensure that a building permit is obtained when required.